mbessler/botalert-botblock/wordpress/wp-botalert/readme.txt

 To install in WordPress MU (Forced Activation/Site-Wide):

-1. Upload the `wp-botalert` folder to the `/wp-content/mu-plugins` directory
+1. Upload the `botalertbotblock` folder to the `/wp-content/mu-plugins` directory
-1. **Move** the `wp-botalert.php` file out of the `wp-botalert` folder so that it is in `/wp-content/mu-plugins`
+1. **Move** the `wp-botalert.php` file out of the `botalertbotblock` folder so that it is in `/wp-content/mu-plugins`
-1. Now you should have `/wp-content/mu-plugins/wp-botalert.php` and `/wp-content/mu-plugins/wp-botalert/`
+1. Now you should have `/wp-content/mu-plugins/wp-botalert.php` and `/wp-content/mu-plugins/botalertbotblock/`
 1. Go to the administrator menu and then go to **Site Admin > BotAlert/BotBlock**
 1. Get your BotAlert/BotBlock keys (aka.
-CustID and AuthToken) [here](http://pramana.com/account "Sign up for a BotAlert/BotBlock account").
+CustID and AuthToken) by creating an account at [pramana.com/account/register](https://www.pramana.com/account/register "Sign up for a BotAlert/BotBlock account"), then add your domain and click on &ldquo;Service URLs&rdquo; link for your domain on the My Account page.

 == Upgrade Notice ==

-no upgrades yet
+From 1.0.0 on, you will need to have cURL and php-cURL installed.
+Also, since version 1.0.0 there is no more manual or autowiring needed.
+Its now all done from within the plugin.
+This gets rid of the Javascript issues sometimes associated with both auto- and manual-wiring because now the validations are triggered from the plugin and not from the user's browser anymore.

 == Requirements ==

 * You need BotAlert/BotBlock keys (aka.
 CustID and AuthToken) [here](http://pramana.com/account "Sign up for a BotAlert/BotBlock account").
-* Your theme must have a `do_action('comment_form', $post->ID);` call right before the end of your form (*Right before the closing form tag*).
-Most themes do.
+* cURL and php-cURL must be installed on your server.
+On some platforms, php comes with cURL compiled in already.
+To test, you can use this PHP snippet:
+    `<?php
+       if(function_exists("curl_init")) { echo "curl present"; }
+       else { echo "curl NOT installed"; }
+     ?>`

 == ChangeLog ==

+= Version 1.0.0 =
+* changed data flow to go through plugin: BotAlert/BotBlock Javascript passes through plugin when loaded and results are submitted through plugin for validation.
+Before, both were done through the client's browser directly and thus not always reliable.
+= Version 0.9.6 =
+* first version on wordpress.org
+* cleaned up
+* added auto-wiring
 = Version 0.9.5 =
-* first version
+* first public version

 == Frequently Asked Questions ==

 = What is the difference between BotAlert and BotBlock? =

-BotAlert is a free service, however it does not provide real-time results.
-As such, it cannot prevent abuse, but it lets you measure the amount of abuse by automated processes (aka. bots).
+BotBlock provides real-time results, so it can be used as a CAPTCHA replacement.
+BotAlert on the other side does not give you real-time results but allows you to measure the amount of Bot (automated process) traffic on your site.

 BotBlock, on the other hand, provides real-time results and thus allow you to prevent spam and abuse when it happens.

+Both services will provide you with daily reports via email.

 == Screenshots ==